 Currently, to operate a scraper you don’t require a licence.
 The person conducting or undertaking business on a worksite must determine whether you are competent in operating machinery.
 This usually means that you should undertake formal training where you will be provided with a competency card.
 This card in combination with specific training with the relevant scraper by the person undertaking or conducting business will mean that you are certified to use a scraper.

-Are you looking to operate a scraper and wondering whether you need a licence?
-The answer to this question is no, a licence is no longer required.
-The Introduction of the Work Health and Safety Regulations in 2012 removed the mandatory requirement for a licence for earthmoving machinery such as excavators, dozers, skid steer loads and of course, scrapers.
+Are you looking to operate a scraper and wondering whether you need a licence or scraper ticket?
+The answer to this question is NO, you no long need a licence to operate a scraper.
+The Introduction of the Work Health and Safety Regulations in 2012 removed the mandatory requirement for a licence for earthmoving machinery such as excavators, dozers, skid steer loaders and of course, scrapers.

 The introduction of this legislation doesn’t mean anyone can just walk up and start operating a scraper.
 The law requires that the ‘person conducting or undertaking business’ must determine whether an operator is capable of using a machine correctly.
 This means that it is the responsibility of the site leader or person in charge of machinery to decide whether someone has had the proper training and experience to operate a scraper.